By José Alberto Hermosillo

 possibility to seize a nomination in different categories, including Best Picture.

-We are learning now that we don't need the Hollywood studios' “star system” to value good films.
-Everything becomes questionable because now is more challenging to grab the viewers’ and voting members’ attention.
+We are learning that we don’t need the Hollywood studios’ “star system” to value good films.
+Everything becomes questionable because now it is more challenging to grab the viewers’ and voting members’ attention.
 The “dance of the millions of dollars” used during the award season has been reimagined.

 Unfortunately, studios postponed quality films that could raise

-the bar.
-We have to wait for the next best thing, next year, and for all of those blockbuster to come out such as “Dune,” “Elvis,” “The
+the bar this season.
+We have to wait for the next best thing, next year, and for all of that blockbusters to come out, such as “Dune,” “Elvis,” “The

 Matrix 4,” “West Side Story,” “In the Heights,” “Old,” and “No Time to Die” to compete in 2022 campaign.

 To select the best films, we must set aside our classic “Hollywood State of Mind,” which alters objectivity.
 I measure a movie by its story, directing, script’s strength, and acting.

 If you have not seen any of these terrific films, it is about time you start catching up.